English language requirement

 To comply with the requirement, you will either need to pass the English language test with a test provider appointed by TfL or provide documentary evidence of your proficiency in the English language.

-If you were an existing holder of a private hire driver’s licence before 14 October 2016, you only need to prove to us that you comply with the new requirement when you renew your licence.
+If you were an existing holder of a private hire driver’s licence before 14 October 2016, you only need to prove to the TFL that you comply with the new requirement when you renew your licence.

 Licensees who fail to do this may face licensing action.